paleolimbot/geoarrow-cpp-old/README.md

 At least two options:

-1. Copy contents of the `src/geoarrow/` into your favourite include directory and `#include <geoarrow.cpp>` somewhere in your project exactly one.
+1. Copy contents of the `src/geoarrow/` into your favourite include directory and `#include <geoarrow.cpp>` somewhere in your project exactly once.
 2. Clone and use `cmake`, `cmake --build`, and `cmake --install` to build/install the shared library and add `-L/path/to/geoarrow/lib -lgeoarrow` to your favourite linker flag configuration.

-In all cases you will want to copy this project/pin your build to a specific commit since it's likely to change rapidly and regularly.
+In all cases you will want to copy this project/pin your build to a specific commit since it will change rapidly and regularly.